shyamupa/wikidump_preprocessing/README.md

 ### Wikipedia Page hyperlink json output
 From the dump file, output the wiki page id,raw text and hyperlinks(with span) to a json file.
-Add the following to the make file line after line 43:
+Add the following to makefile after line 43 (depend on completion of make text):
 ````
 links:
 	@if [ "${OUTDIR}/${lang}wiki_with_links" ]; then \